AlecThomson/arrakis/docs/source/start.rst

     prefect server necessary.

     Options:
-        -s - will atempt to start an prefect server
-        -h  - will print this help page
+        -s - will attempt to start an prefect server -h  - will print this help page

     "